K-Scar

 K-Scar: A Journey Along the Korean Division

-K-Scar is a documentary project on internet by journalist Roland de Courson exploring the inter-Korean border, its history, landscapes, and the people living in its shadow.
+K-Scar is an online documentary project by journalist Roland de Courson exploring the inter-Korean border, its history, landscapes, and the people living in its shadow.

 Click on locations on the map or choose from the list below.